carolinan/inclusive/readme.txt

 == Thank you ==
 WPRig team who helped me learn how to create a theme that is more class based (I know, I know, it's not stricly OOP).
 Ari, Kafleg and Denis for patiently answering questions and helping me improve the theme.
+Acosmin and William for the reviews, and Joy for providing feedback.